 Emre Soyer and Robin M. Hogarth study behavioral decision-making.
 They found that experts in applied regression analysis frequently make incorrect decisions based on applied regression models because they misinterpret the prediction precision.*

-Decision-makers can use regression equations to predict outcomes.
+Decision-makers can use regression equations for predictive analytics.
 However, predictions are not as straightforward as entering numbers into an equation and making a decision based on the particular value of the prediction.
 Instead, decisions based on regression predictions need to incorporate the margin of error around the predicted value.

 Regression predictions are for the mean of the dependent variable.
 If you think of any mean, you know that there is variation around that mean.
 The same concept applies to the predicted mean of the dependent variable.
 There is a spread of data points around regression lines.
 We need to quantify that scatter to know how close the predictions are to the observed values.
 If the range is too large, the predictions won’t provide useful information.